Stuycs-K/finalprojectapcs-5-zhang-qiyujin-ng-michelle/PROTOTYPE.md

 # Intended pacing:

-How you are breaking down the project and who is responsible for which parts.

-A timeline with expected completion dates of parts of the project.

 -Thursday 5/22: Complete class structures (not methods, just structure) (Qiyujin/Michelle)
 -Friday 5/23: Finish writing Fruits (Qiyujin), SpecialFruits (Michelle), and board (Qiyujin/Michelle).
 -Tuesday 5/27: Finish writing algorism and add images (Qiyujin/Michelle).